 Second, we should not "put our lives on hold" when we are in temporary situations.
 Since G-d is beyond time and place, when we connect with Him even for one moment, that moment lasts for all time.
-Whether a personal journey lasts a day or a decade, we can make it into a sanctuary, imbued with the eternal permanence of G-d's presence. - Rabbi Moshe Yaakov Wisnefsky
+Whether a personal journey lasts a day or a decade, we can make it into a sanctuary, imbued with the eternal permanence of G-d's presence.
+(Likutei Sichot, vol. 2, p.
+687) - Rabbi Moshe Yaakov Wisnefsky